but with subsequent changes based on criticism

 If you're a critical thinker, I want to sell you non-scriptural monotheism - at least as a philosophical position, not to make you happier, but to make the world happier, which it would be without moral nihilism, which is logically implied by atheism, or the stupid, unjust, and immoral doctrines imposed by scripture.
 Now scripture also says sensible things, but we would believe those things anyway without scripture.
 The world will be happiest when people accept the rational possibility of a just afterlife.
 A rational possibility requires no faith at all, until you start betting on it.

 I figure atheists will be the easiest converts.
 You atheists already have the sense to not be afraid of the big bad unjust God.
 That puts you way ahead of the pack.
-Once you learn enough critical thinking to see that science can't answer philosophical questions, and that made up values are made up, and that you have no objective standard for morality, you should see the wisdom of TAG and NSM - as a philosophical position, without religious baggage, so there's no "if this" and "if that" to object to.
+Once you learn enough critical thinking to see that science can't answer philosophical questions, and faith in science is just another faith, and made up values are made up, and that you still haven't figured out an objective standard for morality, you should see the wisdom of TAG and NSM - as a philosophical position, without religious baggage, so there's no "if this" and "if that" to object to.

-But I don't much care about converting today's atheists, because you guys are already motivated to behave morally just to prove you don't need an objective standard.
+But I don't much care about converting today's atheists, because in the past 40 years, the immorality of theists has provoked atheists to a righteous backlash.
+You guys are already motivated to behave morally just to prove you don't need an objective standard.
 It feels good to prove it, and to outmoral the moralists.
 But, if you behave morally because it feels good, you will behave morally only when it feels good - unless you fear bad consequences.
 If an immoral act doesn't feel bad, and looks like it will make you happier in this life, and you think there's no justice after death, you have no reason not to do it.
 But anyway, I have no illusions of saving your soul.
 If God is just, he'll give everybody what they deserve whether they believe he exists or not.

 If you're a scripturalist, going non-scriptural does not mean you have to trash all your dogmas.
 You can keep the ones you like.
 I know that sounds Obama, but seriously, you can become a non-scriptural Jew, Christian, or Muslim and continue serving your present God, and believing the doctrines you honestly believe, but without the pressure to believe things you were never designed to believe, or to play hermeneutic hopscotch in effort to justify those beliefs.
 All that will fall away naturally.